-- Exercise price.
-The Company's ordinary share's fair market value on the date of grant. - Fair Market Value of Ordinary Shares.
-Subsequent to the Business Combination, the period end fair market value is the quoted market price of the Company's Ordinary Shares. - Expected term.
+• Exercise price.
+The Company's ordinary share's fair market value on the date of grant.

+- Fair Market Value of Ordinary Shares.
+Subsequent to the Business Combination, the period end fair market value is the quoted market price of the Company's Ordinary Shares.
+For Pre Modification 2023 Option Grants, the fair market value is the quoted market price of the Company's Ordinary Shares on the date of grant. - Expected term.
 The expected term of stock options represents the period that the stock options are expected to remain outstanding and is based on vesting terms, exercise term and contractual lives of the options.
 The expected term is based on the simplified method and is estimated as the average of the weighted average vesting term and the time to expiration as of the period end date.
 The simplified method was used due to the lack of historical exercise information. - Expected volatility.
 As the Company does not have sufficient historical stock price information to meet the expected life of the stock option grants, it uses a blended volatility, based on Company's short trading history and on the trading history from the common stock of a set of comparable publicly listed companies. - Risk-free interest rate.
 The risk-free interest rate is based on the U.S. Treasury yield with a maturity equal to the expected term of the stock options in effect at the time of grant. - Dividend yield.
-The expected dividend is assumed to be zero as the Company has never paid dividends and has no current plan to pay any dividends on its Ordinary Shares.
+The expected dividend is assumed to bezero as the Company has never paid dividends and has no current plan to pay any dividends on its Ordinary Shares